©

 • Taravo and its history

-Its catchment area of around 490km² covers 31 municipalities and is entirely part of Hercynian Corsica, characterised by a bedrock dominated by granitoids.
+Its catchment area of around 490 km² covers 31 communes and is entirely part of Hercynian Corsica, characterised by a bedrock dominated by granitoids.
 Since prehistoric times, an agro-pastoral society has developed here, as evidenced by the Filitosa site, evolving towards an agro-sylvopastoral organisation with, from the 15th century, the emergence of structuring villages in the upper valley, dividing their activities between the mountains and the plains.
 At the end of the eighteenth century, a class of landowners established themselves for the long term and gained political power, before the demographic surge of the nineteenth century profoundly transformed the space and social dynamics of the upper valley, where the population doubled to almost 8,000 inhabitants at the beginning of the twentieth century.
 At the same time, the lower valley became more settled and individualised through the division of land and the creation of separate communes.
 In the twentieth century, particularly after the First World War, the mountains were marginalised, leading to rapid de-urbanisation and a transformation of the landscape marked by the expansion of the maquis.
 However, the Taravu basin still retains a strong sense of geographical, environmental, historical, human and economic coherence, with a sense of community that is still very much alive, making a territorial approach to this valley more relevant than ever.

 • The wild character of the river

 The Taravu flows through a mosaic of natural woodland and scrubland and extensive agricultural areas.
 Most of the river’s course is dominated by woodland and scrub, the variability of which reflects the natural gradation of vegetation, from the sub-alpine to the thermo-Mediterranean levels.
 Only the alluvial plain, which forms the most downstream part, is largely occupied by grazed meadows.
 A few plots of vines and rare areas of gardens and/or housing complete this mosaic, although they do not occupy a large area.
 The overall landscape is relatively homogenous, regularly interspersed with erosion-resistant granite layers that form rocky spurs on the hillsides and gorges along the river.
-These different environmental contexts define contrasting sections in terms of both physical characteristics (hydrodynamics, sediment regime, etc.) and biological characteristics (nature of the riparian vegetation, ecological potential, etc.).
+These different environmental contexts define contrasting sections in terms of both physical (hydrodynamics, sediment regime, etc.) and biological (nature of the riparian vegetation, ecological potential, etc.) characteristics.

-The Taravu watershed incorporates or intersects various areas marked by a wide diversity of natural spaces with high environmental value, namely six * ZNIEFF type I, five * ZNIEFF II and five Natura 2000 sites.( * Natural areas of ecological, faunistic and floristic interest).
+The Taravu catchment area incorporates or intersects a wide variety of natural areas of high environmental value, including six * ZNIEFF type I areas, five * ZNIEFF II areas and five Natura 2000 sites (* Natural areas of ecological, faunistic and floristic interest).

 • Wild rivers" label Taravu

-It incorporates the following concepts:
+It incorporates the following concepts

 Quality of the state of preservation of the ecosystem;

-Valuation of the territory within a network.
+Enhancement of the area as part of a network.

-It is a French label, which is currently being translated and extended to European level.
+This is a French label, which is currently being translated and extended to European level.

-In order to protect its unspoilt nature and environmental richness, the Taravu was the first Corsican river to receive this distinction in February 2017: a level 2 “Wild Rivers Site” label.
-Since then, various operations have been carried out to raise awareness among the population of the catchment area of the challenges of restoring water quality, but also to highlight the attachment of the inhabitants to the protection of their river.
-To reinforce these actions, the film “Taravo: a Heritage Valley” and various natural site developments have been produced, making this river a territory with an attractiveness for sustainable development.
+Since then, a number of initiatives have been carried out to raise awareness of the issues involved in restoring water quality in the catchment area, and to highlight the importance that local people attach to protecting their river.
+To reinforce these actions, the film “Taravo: a Heritage Valley” and various natural site developments have been produced, making this river an attractive area for sustainable development.

 An ideal itinerary for nature lovers, freshwater swimmers, hikers and those who enjoy a contemplative break in an unspoilt setting.
 Let yourself be carried away by the gentle flow of this little-known but absolutely unforgettable Corsican river.